hjr265/hjr265.me/content/blog/hiding-files-in-zip-archives/index.md

 ## Wrap Up

-It is worth repeating: If you want store files privately, this is not what you want to do.
+It is worth repeating: If you want to store files privately, this is not what you want to do.

 This blog post only briefly outlines the structure of the ZIP file without making it sound like a specification.
 And demonstrate an example of how one may hide files in other files by taking advantage of the structure of the container format.